-It’s an increasingly crowded market when it comes to ISPs – thanks in no small part to the increasing take-up of the NBN, where consumers have a vast range of choice when it comes to providers, at competitive prices.
-The challenge for any new provider, then, is to stand out from the crowd – and Tangerine Telecom certainly grabs your attention the second you land on their web site.
-Sporting a bright orange design that highlights the key offer in each department, their web site presents everything you need to know about the company’s various broadband offerings without clutter – there’s no need to drill down through multiple pages to find the plans.
+It’s an increasingly crowded market when it comes to ISPs.
+Thanks in no small part to the increasing take-up of the NBN, consumers now have a vast range of choice when it comes to providers – at very competitive prices.
+The challenge for any new provider, then, is to stand out from the crowd.
+Tangerine Telecom certainly grabs your attention – starting the second you land on their web site.

-, the NBN takes third-party companies completely out of the picture – so there’s no waiting around for a spare port at your local phone exchange, or restrictions on which ISPs you can connect with based on where you live.
+Boasting 50 years’ collective experience in the industry, Tangerine’s team has focused closely on the NBN, where demand is set to increase rapidly as more and more addresses get connected to the national network.
+Unlike other methods of getting connected to broadband, the NBN takes third-party companies completely out of the picture – so there’s no waiting around for a spare port at your local phone exchange, or restrictions on which ISPs you can connect with based on where you live.
 If you can get the NBN, you can get Tangerine.

 A genuine positive about Tangerine right off the bat is the company they’re using for their networking services – Vocus.
-A networking giant in Australia, Vocus supplies the big pipes and data centres that power a large chunk of the internet in Australia, and is easily capable of providing all the bandwidth that NBN users could want – and remember, any ISP is only as good as the backbone network that supplies its bandwidth.
+A networking giant in Australia, Vocus supplies the big pipes and data centres that power a large chunk of the internet in Australia and is easily capable of providing all the bandwidth that NBN users could want – and remember, any ISP is only as good as the backbone network that supplies its bandwidth.